jlwitthuhn/cycles-shader-editor/README.md

 * Once a window exists, loop calling GraphEditor::run_window_loop_iteration() until it returns false.
   * This method is responsible for handling user input and drawing.
   * It will return false once the window has been closed.
-* If GraphEditor::output_updated is true, serialized_output will contain a serialized node graph string.
+* Call GraphEditor::get_serialized_graph to get the latest serialized graph from the window.
-  * When this string is read from the window object, output_updated should be set to false.
-It will be set to true when the user saves again.
+  * This function will return true if the graph has been updated since the last time get_serialized_graph was called.

 ### Decoding the Graph String